About The Master Code for Heavy Vehicle Safety

 Upon successful completion of an AMCAS audit, a certificate is issued to the AMCAS subscriber confirming the results of their audit.

+Further information is available in the AMCAS Audit Framework.
 If you have any further questions regarding the Master Code or AMCAS, please contact:

-Karen Bow – ALC Safety Manager
+Julia Collins – ALC Safety Manager

 Phone: (02) 6273 0755